• Skip to primary navigation

 The dressing keeps in the refrigerator for up to a week and can be used on all kinds of salads and recipes.
 I double it if I know we’re going to be eating a lot of salads in the near future.

-hand holding jar of lemon vinaigrette
+hand holding a cruet of lemon salad dressing.

 • Fresh lemons have the best flavor in a recipe like this.
 Sure, that old lemon at the bottom of your produce drawer will still work but it won’t make the dressing as phenomenal as it can be with a fresh lemon.

 • Make sure the container you’re using seals tightly or you could end up with a mess.
-I only point this out after using some subpar tuperware and ending up with a spill in the fridge.
+I only point this out after using some subpar Tupperware and ending up with a spill in the fridge.
 Glass is also better to use than plastic, especially since the lemon is so acidic.

 • Use fresh garlic and shallot if at all possible.
 I listed some swap options earlier but it truly is best as the recipe is written.